rheslip/TXI-M/README.md

 MIDI messages are pretty much a 1:1 mapping from the MIDI spec.
 We use the IIB2 command:

-IIB2 X90 60 127    ; this is a note on command - MIDI channel 0, note 60, veleocity 127 - X91 would send to MIDI channel 2 etx
+IIB2 X90 60 127    ; this is a note on command - MIDI channel 0, note 60, veleocity 127 - X91 would send to MIDI channel 2 etc

-Note off, control change, pitch bend, patch change, clock and MIDI transport messages are supported as well - IIB2 <midi command> <parameter>
+Note off, control change, pitch bend, patch change, clock and MIDI transport messages are supported as well - IIB2 midi_command parameter

 I2C2MIDI has an auto note off timer to simplify MIDI handling and that approach is extended.
 To set note duration:

-IIB1 X70 <channel> <note duration in ms> ; channel 0 = set all channels, 1-16 to set individual channels
+IIB1 X70 channel duration ; channel 0 = set all channels, 1-16 to set individual channels. duration is in milliseconds

 If you set note duration to 0 there will be no auto note off message - your script has to generate the note off messages.